-Artist, educator and textiles researcher specialising in plant colours and embroidery.
-Recent research focusses on the legacy of colonialism on African Caribbean textile history exploring the idea of reconnections.
+Visual artist, educator and researcher.
+Recent research focusses on the legacy of colonialism in African Caribbean textile history.
+The dispossession caused by the transatlantic slave trade means that ancestral and cultural connections have been severed.
+Through my work I explore issues of identity and a past connected to chattel slavery.
+I use the materiality of cloth, visual symbolism of patterns and embroidery, botanical and ochre pigments especially indigo to explore the past; loss, grief, healing, resistance and reconnection.
 In November 2020 I completed a Leverhulme Fellowship exploring Jamaica’s colonial indigo plantations.
 In April 2017 I completed a Winston Churchill Fellowship to study indigo dyeing and pattern making amongst Yorùbá artisans in Nigeria, building on my work as Artist in Residence at the William Morris Gallery London.

 Welcome to my site.
-You will find recent research and creative work in the All Projects section.
-I am available for teaching workshops in indigo dyeing and other natural dyes please contact me if you would like to discuss a workshop.
+You will find recent research and creative work in the Selected Projectssection.
+I am available for lectures, artist’s talks and workshops.
 Please add your name to my Mailing List for event updates or leave a comment.
 I welcome feedback, it’s nice to know who is visiting.

 You can also visit me on Instagram